Open-Transactions/protocol-docs/docs/transport.md

 There are three differnt concepts which play a pivotal role in messaging.

 ### Request
-The is a generic object of type `OTAPI_Func` which has embedded in it the _type of request_ and _all required parameters_ for that request.
+The request is a generic object of type `OTAPI_Func` which has embedded in it the _type of request_ and _all required parameters_ for that request.
 For example createing an account or doing a transaction.
 The variable containing this concept is always called `theRequest`.

 ### Message
 Once the request is executed a message is constructed.
 This message holds not only the passed arguments but also some bookkeeping in the form of request numbers and signatures.
 The variable is called `theMessage` and of type `OTMessage`.